Did you know you can freeze avocado? Follow these simple methods and you’ll always have this creamy fruit on hand for all your recipes!

 Pros:

-- Freezing allows you to salvage all your ripe fruit to use for later.
+- Freezing avocado in cubes allows you to salvage all your ripe fruit to use for later.

-- It’s perfect to throw into smoothies, make salad dressings or spreading on sandwiches, burritos or tacos.
+- Frozen avocado chunks are perfect to throw into smoothies, make salad dressings, or spreading on sandwiches, burritos, or tacos.

-- Frozen mashed avocado makes perfect baby food or guacamole.
+- A scoop of mashed avocado makes perfect baby food or guacamole.

 Cons:

-- Avocados contain a lot of water causing ice crystals can form.
-This can cause a little mushiness when the avocado is thawed.
+- Avocados contain a lot of water, causing ice crystals to form.
+This can cause thawed avocado to be a little mushy.

-- Freezing can take away the avocado’s signature creamy texture so you may want to opt for fresh instead of frozen avocado for slicing on salad or avocado toast.
+- Freezing can take away the avocado’s signature creamy texture, so you may want to opt for fresh avocado for slicing on salad or avocado toast.

 Recipes that Use Frozen Avocado